empiricaly/meteor-deploy/README.md

 For Meteor projects such as Empirica, Meteor's Galaxy hosting does not offer compute instances with sufficient CPU and Memory to allow for optimal performance.
 For most meteor projects that is not problem as Galaxy is excellent at facilitating horizontal scalability, however Empirica projects do not support that.

-`meteor-impact`, just like Meteor Up allows you to deploy your own MongoDB instance, so that you don't have to run use a professional MongoDB hosting service.
+`@empirica/meteor-deploy`, just like Meteor Up allows you to deploy your own MongoDB instance, so that you don't have to run use a professional MongoDB hosting service.

-`meteor-impact` creates all the infrastructure resources that you need on the cloud, so you don't have to spend time configuring infrastructure and deploying updates to it.
+`@empirica/meteor-deploy` creates all the infrastructure resources that you need on the cloud, so you don't have to spend time configuring infrastructure and deploying updates to it.
 When using Meteor Up you would still need to go through some cumbersome steps to deploy your docker-containers to the cloud.

-However if you do need production grade database-hosting (with full back-up solutions and scalability) and if you need your application deployment to scale horizontally, `meteor-impact` may not be the right tool for you.
+However if you do need production grade database-hosting (with full back-up solutions and scalability) and if you need your application deployment to scale horizontally, `@empirica/meteor-deploy` may not be the right tool for you.

-## _How_ to use meteor-impact?
+## _How_ to use @empirica/meteor-deploy?

 ### Pre-requisites

-Before we begin you will install some essential tools that meteor-impact uses:
+Before we begin you will install some essential tools that @empirica/meteor-deploy uses:

 1. [pulumi](https://www.pulumi.com) - To install, follow [these instructions](https://www.pulumi.com/docs/get-started/aws/install-pulumi/).
 1. [aws-cli](https://aws.amazon.com/cli/) - To install, follow the instructions on their website, or run `sudo apt-get install awscli` if you are using an ubuntu linux system.